Seeloewen/SeeloewenCraft/README.md

 # SeeloewenCraft

-SeeloewenCraft is a small 2D sandbox game inspired by Minecraft.
+SeeloewenCraft is a simple 2D sandbox/survival game.
 You can create and save worlds, break and place blocks to build whatever you like, gather resources to craft new items and much more.
 There's also a lot more planned!\
 This game is developped as a fun/learning project and is not meant to be publicly available.
 It was just made for me to learn C# and WPF a little bit better.
 This also means that it might not be actively maintained and development may stop at some point.
 This repository is not used to distribute it, but rather for collaboration and to have it stored in a save place.